willhunt914/Pi-inthe-sky/README.md

 We also thickened the walls of the sphere to make it more sturdy and used the section view to make sure that nothing was intersecting.

-Week 6: This week we printed the sphere, and made sure all of the holes for the screws, switch, and LED were the right size.
+Week 6: This week we printed the sphere and made sure all of the holes for the screws, switch, and LED were the right size.

 ![unnamed](https://github.com/willhunt914/Pi-inthe-sky/assets/113116262/150bdcec-7e1f-410f-895b-b98814293792)